aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 }
 ```

-In the case of such a loop flow, we can also convert them into CPS style by stepping as followed:
+In the case of such a loop flow, we can also convert them into CPS by stepping as followed:

 1. generate a recursive function for the loop flow:
     ```js